-Trump teases 'big news' for U.S. auto workers, offers no details | CBC News
+Trump: Canada, Mexico 'very difficult' to deal with on NAFTA talks | CBC News

 The United States imposes a 2.5 per cent tariff on cars assembled in Europe and a 25 per cent tariff on European-built vans and pickup trucks.
 Europe imposes a 10 per cent tariff on U.S.-built cars.

-Auto trade has been a big sticking point in talks between the United States, Mexico and Canada as they try to update the North American Free Trade Agreement (NAFTA).
+Auto trade has been a big sticking point in talks between the United States, Mexico and Canada as they try to update NAFTA.

 The United States and Mexico have deadlocked over U.S. demands for wage increases in the auto sector and for a boost in the North American content in cars.
 Last week, the top U.S. trade official said the three countries were "nowhere close to a deal."